sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 ### Plotting ERPs in a Column Array

-To plot (one or more) average ERP data traces in two-column array, select menu item <span style="color: brown"> Plot → Channel ERPs → In scalp/rect. array</span>.
+To plot (one or more) average ERP data traces in two-column arrays, select menu item <span style="color: brown"> Plot → Channel ERPs → In scalp/rect. array</span>.
 To use the default settings in the resulting window, check the "Plot in rect. array" checkbox and press *Ok*.